astronomer/astro-sdk/docs/astro/sql/operators/load_file.rst

 #.
 Request destination database to ingest data from the file source.
 #.
 Database request file source for data.

-This is a faster way to ingest data as there is only one network call involved and usually the bandwidth between vendors is high.
+This is a faster way for datasets of larger size as there is only one network call involved and usually the bandwidth between vendors is high.
 Also, there is no requirement for memory/processing power of the worker node, since data never gets on the node.
 There is significant performance improvement due to native paths as evident from benchmarking results.

 **Note** - By default the native path is enabled and will be used if the source and destination support it, this behavior can be altered by the ``use_native_support`` param.